SrI: SrImathE SatakOpAya nama: SrImathE rAmAnujAya nama: SrImath varavaramunayE nama:

 - isai kUtti – Just like a flower blossoms with fragrance, these pAsurams blossomed with music/tune.

-- vaN satakOpan sol – Like SrI vAlmIki is glorified in SrI rAmAyaNam bAla kANdam 2.12 “udhAradhIr muni:” (the sage who is having great intelligence) – nammAzhwAr is most generous – instead of stopping at just enjoying emperumAn in his heart, he sang them as pAsurams so others too can experience the same.
+- vaN satakOpan sol – Like SrI vAlmIki is glorified in SrI rAmAyaNam bAla kANdam 2.12 “udhAradhIr muni:” (the sage who is having great intelligence) – nammAzhwAr is most generous – instead of stopping at just enjoying emperumAn in his heart, he sang them as pAsurams so that others too can experience the same.

 - amai pAttu Or Ayiraththu – being wholesome in proper words and meanings

 - ippaththAl … – Those who can recite this decad, can perform eternal kainkaryam of offering fresh garlands at emperumAn’s divine feet.
-AzhwAr‘s sufferings are due to him desiring to perform kainkaryam and not being able to perform that; just like father’s wealth will automatically be inherited by the son, those who learn this decad need not suffer like AzhwAr, and will enter the assembly of nithyasUris and experience the bliss (of kainkaryam) as desired (and achieved by AzhwAr).
+AzhwAr‘s sufferings are due to his desiring to perform kainkaryam and not being able to perform that; just like father’s wealth will automatically be inherited by the son, those who learn this decad need not suffer like AzhwAr, and will enter the assembly of nithyasUris and experience the bliss (of kainkaryam) as desired (and achieved by AzhwAr).

 Finally, nampiLLai summarizes the contents of this decad briefly.